Get Real (film): Music

+Track listing

+Release

+Get Real premiered publicly at the Edinburgh Film Festival in August 1998 where it won the Audience award.
+Paramount Classic then purchased the film for distribution.

+Get Real premiered on 30 April 1999 in the United States and on 14 May 1999 in the United Kingdom where the opening took place in Basingstoke where the story is set and the majority of the filming had taken place.

+Home media

+The film was released on VHS in the UK on 22 January 2001 and on DVD in the U.S. on 7 November 2017.

 Reception

+Box office

+In its first weekend, the film earned $54,254 while in the following weekend, it earned $55,752 and in its third $78,100.

+Critical reception

 The film ranked number 34 on Entertainment Weeklys list of the 50 Best High School Movies.

-The film was well received by many critics, and subsequently nominated for eight awards, and won six.

-In the Seattle Post-Intelligencer, Paula Nechak praised the film for allowing the characters to be themselves rather than change to fit in, and praises the treatment of the 'jock' character John as being just as bound by the school popularity game as Steven.
+In the Seattle Post-Intelligencer, Paula Nechak praised the film for allowing the characters to be themselves rather than change to fit in, and praises the treatment of the 'jock' character, John, as being just as bound by the school popularity game as Steven.

-Roger Ebert commented "Certainly this film has deeper values than the mainstream teenage comedies that retail aggressive materialism, soft-core sex and shallow ideas about "popularity."
+Roger Ebert commented, "Certainly this film has deeper values than the mainstream teenage comedies that retail aggressive materialism, soft-core sex and shallow ideas about "popularity."
 Steven Holden from The New York Times wrote "The movie captures the excruciating paranoia of a situation in which there’s nowhere the lovers can be alone except in each other’s homes on the rare occasions their parents are out."

-In the Daily Record, Siobhan Synnot criticised the film as being like a "preachy episode of Grange Hill with cardboard cut-out characters" and also criticised the John character for being unbelievable, describing him as "simply a bland fantasy hunk.
+In the Daily Record, Siobhan Synnot criticised the film as being like a "preachy episode of Grange Hill with cardboard cut-out characters" and also criticised the character, John, for being unbelievable, describing him as "simply a bland fantasy hunk.
 It's hard to see how this dim bulb is bright enough for Oxford, because all the smart lines go to his smart-alec boyfriend."